-ARTICLE FOURTEEN --MULTIPLE EMPLOYER PROVISIONS
+ARTICLE FOURTEEN -- MULTIPLE EMPLOYER PROVISIONS

-- by unrelated employers for the benefit of their Non-Collectively Bargained Employees.
+- 14.1 ADOPTION OF THE PLAN.
+With the consent of the Trustees, this Plan may be adopted by unrelated employers for the benefit of their Non-Collectively Bargained Employees.
 Each adopting employer shall be known as a "Participating Employer."
 All assets may either be held within the Trust Fund, or each Participating Employer may maintain a separate trust fund attributable to its portion of Plan assets.
 Separate accounting shall be maintained for the Accounts of Employees of each adopting Participating Employer.
 For this purpose, "unrelated employers" shall be employers that do not constitute a controlled group of corporations, a group of trades or businesses under common control, or an affiliated service group within the meaning of Section 414(b), Section 414(c), or Section 414(m), respectively, of the Code or any other entities required to be aggregated under Code Section 414(o). - 14.2 PLAN CONTRIBUTIONS.
 All contributions made by a Participating Employer, as provided for in this Plan and unless modified by an instrument of adoption, shall be determined separately by each Participating Employer, and shall be paid to and held by the Trustees for the exclusive benefit of the Employees of such Participating Employer and the Beneficiaries of such Employees, subject to all the terms and conditions of this Plan. - 14.3 TRANSFERRING EMPLOYEES.
 The Administrator shall adopt equitable procedures whereby contributions and forfeitures are equitably allocated in the case of Employees transferring from the employment of one Participating Employer to another Participating Employer.
 Similarly, rules shall be adopted whereby Account records may be transferred from the records of one Participating Employer to another Participating Employer. - 14.4 DELEGATION OF AUTHORITY.
-Each Participating Employer shall be deemed to have appointed the Trustees as its agent to act on its behalf in all matters relating to the administration, amendment, termination of the Plan and investment of the assets of the Plan. - TERMINATION.
+Each Participating Employer shall be deemed to have appointed the Trustees as its agent to act on its behalf in all matters relating to the administration, amendment, termination of the Plan and investment of the assets of the Plan. - 14.5 TERMINATION.
 Any termination of the Plan or discontinuance of contributions by any one Participating Employer shall operate with regard only to the Participants employed by that Participating Employer.
 All Employees affected thereby shall have a one hundred percent (100%) nonforfeitable interest in their Accounts (if not otherwise fully vested).